Choi named Associate Dean for Administration and Finance at School of Medicine & Health Sciences

 “I am thrilled that we have been able to recruit Namil to UND,” commented Dr. Wynne.
 “He is highly experienced in academic medicine, hailing from two of the premier academic health centers in the nation.
 I am confident that Namil will be of great assistance as we work to optimize our educational, discovery, and service operations in support of the people of North Dakota.”

-While at the University of Chicago, Choi proposed and implemented various COVID-19 financial measures in FY20 and FY21, saving the school nearly $37 million.
+While at the University of Chicago, Choi proposed and implemented various COVID-19 financial measures in fiscal years (FY) 2020 and 2021, saving the school nearly $37 million.
 He also managed CARES Act funding opportunities for BSD, securing $6M Provider Relief Fund revenue; streamlined various workflows and improved efficiency; led school-wide projects including faculty compensation design and new program development; and authored multiple financial policies within BSD, including policy statements, applications, forms, and templates.

 Choi received his Master of Business Administration degree in Finance, Accounting, & Strategy from Vanderbilt University in Nashville, Tenn., in 2005.
 He has since completed both the University of Chicago’s Advanced Leadership Program and the Association of American Medical College’s (AAMC/AAIM) Executive Leadership Program.